setsevireon/setsevireon.github.io/content/en/post/xdgdir.md

 important.

 The user home directory, on the other hand, is a lawless land, ruled by dots.
-It is difficult do distinguish what is configuration, data, local binaries and libraries or temporary files.
+It is difficult to distinguish what is configuration, data, local binaries and libraries or temporary files.
 I must admit, It bugs me to have a bunch of dotfiles scattered over my homedir to the point of writing a blog post about it.